Hockey stick graph (global temperature): Origins: the first paleoclimate reconstructions

 In 1972 he became the founding director of the Climatic Research Unit (CRU) in the University of East Anglia (UEA), which aimed to improve knowledge of climate history in both the recent and far distant past, monitor current changes in global climate, identify processes causing changes at different timescales, and review the possibility of advising about future trends in climate.

 During the cold years of the 1960s, Lamb had anticipated that natural cycles were likely to lead over thousands of years to a future ice age, but after 1976 he supported the emerging view that greenhouse gas emissions caused by humanity would cause detectable global warming "by about A.D.
 2000".

 The first quantitative reconstruction of Northern Hemisphere (NH) annual mean temperatures was published in 1979 by Brian Groveman and Helmut Landsberg.
 They used "a short-cut method" based on their earlier paper which showed that 9 instrumental stations could adequately represent an extensive gridded instrumental series, and reconstructed temperatures from 1579 to 1880 on the basis of their compilation of 20 time-series.
 These records were largely instrumental but also included some proxy records including two tree-ring series.
-Their method used nested multiple regression to allow for records covering different periods, and produced measures of uncertainty.
+Their method used nested multiple regression analysis to allow for records covering different periods, and produced measures of uncertainty.
 The reconstruction showed a cool period extending beyond the Maunder Minimum, and warmer temperatures in the 20th century.
 After this around a decade elapsed before Gordon Jacoby and Rosanne D'Arrigo produced the next quantitative NH reconstruction, published in 1989.
 This was the first based entirely on non-instrumental records, and used tree rings.
 They reconstructed northern hemisphere annual temperatures since 1671 on the basis of boreal North American tree ring data from 11 distinct regions.
 From this, they concluded that recent warming was anomalous over the 300-year period, and went as far as speculating that these results supported the hypothesis that recent warming had human causes.